The British government’s haphazard approach to quarantining travelers won’t make up for its failed domestic coronavirus containment efforts.

 - Debt forebearance 2

-The British government has largely not engaged in misinformation but has, in some instances, limited media access to information in response to COVID-19.
+The British government both downplayed the risk of COVID-19, and has, in some instances, limited media access to information in response to COVID-19, resulting in its poor score.

 - Reliance on science/fact based information 1